-Over the past several decades, I’ve consulted for hundreds of Republican candidates – House member, senators, governors, would-be-presidents.
-I’ve always thought of myself as someone who, despite the constant unpredictability of a typical political campaign, stays calm and never panics, even when provoked by having the officials in Iowa, for example, erroneously fail to declare my client the winner on caucus night.
+Over the past several decades, we’ve consulted for hundreds of Republican candidates – House member, senators, governors, would-be-presidents.
+We’ve always thought of ourselves as people who, despite the constant unpredictability of a typical political campaign, stay calm and never panic, even when provoked by having the officials in Iowa, for example, erroneously fail to declare our client the winner on caucus night.

-For the first time, however, I am starting to panic.
-For months I’ve been analyzing the voting and political patterns of younger voters, and I think there is a storm, maybe even the perfect storm, headed Republicans’ way.
+For the first time, however, we are starting to panic.
+For months we’ve been analyzing the voting and political patterns of younger voters, and we think there is a storm, maybe even the perfect storm, headed Republicans’ way.
 And we seem oblivious.

 It’s clear we are seeing an increased engagement and participation of younger voters and soon to be voters – so called millennials and Generation Z. In the past, Republicans could afford to ignore this voting segment because they were generally apathetic and participated in small numbers.
 We assumed we would gain their support once they began to pay taxes.
 This time it’s different.